 Luke laughed.
 “I can give them to you if you prefer?”

-“Yeah – whatever,” said his brother, staring at the screen an ignoring him.
+“Yeah – whatever,” his brother said, staring at the screen and ignoring him.

-Leaving Simon to continue playing, went back upstairs and settled at his Macbook.
-He was definitely into the era of social media, and the same computer that had brought him unhooded dicks, brought him Facebook too.
+Leaving Simon to continue playing, Luke went back upstairs and settled at his MacBook.
+He was definitely into the era of social media, and the same computer that had brought him unhooded dicks brought him Facebook, too.

 Either way, it was quite cool for others to see that you had lots of FB friends!

-Cool or not, it got into a bit of a ‘tidy up’ mode and had posted a disclaimer on his Wall, to tell everyone that he was pruning his lists.
+Cool or not, he had got into a bit of a ‘tidy up’ mode and had posted a disclaimer on his Wall, telling everyone that he was pruning his lists.
 Anyone who didn't reply would be toast!
 Okay, maybe the wording could have been better, but he only planned to dump people he didn't know from Adam.

-Damon was just an ordinary guy – about the same age as himself - who lived somewhere up near New York.
+Damon was just an ordinary guy—about the same age as himself—who lived somewhere up in New York.
 And that was it.
 That was all he really knew about him to begin with, yet, through Facebook, an easy friendship sprang up.

 He found the guy surprisingly easy to talk to and was intrigued enough to dig deeper, perusing Damon’s friend and group lists.
-Who cared if it was stalking - you could tell a lot about someone, if you looked to see who their friends were!
-As he explored, he got the distinct impression (from the various subjects and comments, and the groups Damon belonged to) that the New Yorker was possibly – no, probably - gay.
+Who cared if it was stalking—you could tell a lot about someone if you looked to see who their friends were!
+As he explored, he got the distinct impression (from the various subjects and comments, and the groups Damon belonged to) that the New Yorker was possibly—scratch that, probably—gay.